bermarte/acme-web-design/development-strategy.md

 - Styling the showcase section
 - Styling the newsletter section
 - Styling the boxes section
 - Styling the footer

+---

-## 3. User Story: IMAGES
+## 3. User Story: IMAGES FOLDER

 Copying the images provided